dwjoyce/pythonbook/chapters/More on functions.rst

     new_num = add_5(my_num)
     print(new_num)

 Now run the program, and see what it does.
 It should call our new function ``add_5`` a number of times.
 The first ones simply passed in the integer value 10.
 Inside the function, the parmater ``num`` will refer to this value of 10.
-The value is incremented by 5, and the result is *returned* or sent back to the code that called the function in the first place.
+The value is incremented by 5, and the result is :term:`returned` or sent back to the code that called the function in the first place.
 In the first call of ``add_5``, this happens to be a ``print`` function, which naturally prints out the result it has been given (the number returned back from the function call).

 The second use of the ``add_5`` function is similar, but instead of passing in a value, it passes in a variable which is referring to an integer value.
 It then proceeds as before.